 The transportation day tickets (Tageskarten) are available for any single zone or combination of zones.
 Around 30 combinations are possible.
 It needs not even include zone M but for tourist visits, an outer zones ticket, say for example 2-4 is rarely of any use.

-Some price examples that may be on interest to most tourists include:
+Some price examples (2023) that may be of interest to most tourists include:

 |Ticket||Zone M||Zone M-1||Zone M-5||Child (6-14)|